Numerical search for states with constant enstrophy flux over finite time intervals in two-dimensional turbulence: Discussions

-However, the present results of the numerical searches are insufficient to support the conjecture conclusively.
+In summary, the present results of the numerical searches are insufficient to support the conjecture conclusively.
 It is necessary to perform many more series of numerical searches with various types of initial conditions to obtain strong evidence supporting or rejecting the conjecture.

 The main obstacle to performing additional searches is computational cost and time.
-Computation of the dynamical evolution of the state over the time interval $T$ is required at each Monte Carlo step, in which $\omega_{\vb*{k}}$ is altered for only a single wavenumber $\vb*{k}$.
+Computation of the dynamical evolution of the state over the time interval $T$ is required at each Monte-Carlo (MC) step, in which $\omega_{\vb*{k}}$ is altered for only a single wavenumber $\vb*{k}$.
+One MC cycle consists of $\pi N^2/9$ MC steps.
+For example, RunB5 ($N=512$, $c=24$, $T=0.25\tau$) required the computation of dynamical evolution over a total time interval of about $5.5\times 10^5 \tau$, where $\tau:=\eta^{-1/3}$.
+This computational cost is enormous compared with the time interval of at most $10^2\tau$ typically required in DNS to obtain statistically quasi-stationary states that may represent turbulence states.
 The Monte Carlo method employed in the present study is primitive and unbiased but highly inefficient.
 As seen in Fig.~\ref{fig:trnsfB} (a), the dynamical evolution of the state itself can be an efficient way to reach a state with constant flux when a suitable initial state is chosen.
 However, such a search is completely biased by dynamical preferences and is not useful for verification of the conjecture.
 To proceed with verifying the conjecture, it may be necessary to develop a more efficient and feasible method, allowing inevitable biases to some extent, to search for states with constant flux.
+Finally, under the optimistic expectation that the conjecture will be resolved affirmatively, practical applications of numerical searches for constant-flux states are anticipated.
+At that stage, achieving efficiency comparable to that of DNS will become an important research task.